Chart Color Schemes

 Strathfield South's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows excellent results in Strathfield South, with very low prevalence of common health conditions across all age groups.
-Approximately 54% (~1,993 people) have private health cover, compared to 57.3% across Greater Sydney.
+Health outcomes data shows excellent results across Strathfield South, with very low prevalence of common health conditions across all age groups.
+The rate of private health cover is approximately 54% (around 1,993 people), compared to 57.3% in Greater Sydney.

-The most prevalent medical conditions are arthritis and asthma, affecting 5.8 and 5.7% of residents respectively.
-About 76.0% declare themselves completely clear of medical ailments, compared to 77.0% in Greater Sydney.
-Around 16.6% (615 people) of residents are aged 65 and over, higher than the 14.5% in Greater Sydney.
-Health outcomes among seniors are particularly strong, broadly aligning with the general population's health profile.
+The most prevalent medical conditions are arthritis and asthma, affecting 5.8% and 5.7% of residents respectively.
+A total of 76.0% of residents report no medical ailments, compared to 77.0% across Greater Sydney.
+Strathfield South has a higher proportion of seniors aged 65 and over, at 16.6% (615 people), compared to 14.5% in Greater Sydney.
+Health outcomes among seniors are strong, broadly aligning with the general population's health profile.

 Frequently Asked Questions - Health